DIY laundry detergent

 You will hear those that are against Homemade Laundry detergent talk about how it wears out clothing faster and that it leaves a residue.

-But for me working on a farm wears our clothes out faster than any laundry soap could ever dream of.
+But for me working on a farm wears our clothes out faster than any homemade soap could ever dream of.
 Plus my girls are growing out of their clothing so fast that their clothing is getting handed down faster than I can wash.
 Moms of kids you can probably relate.

 So if you have clothing that needs extra gentle care or something you want to keep and wear for decades then maybe a homemade laundry soap is a bad idea for your cleaning routine.
 But for our way of life it works for us.